deepansharya1111/GCP_Learnings/GCP_Architect_Learnings.md

   ・for redundancy.
 Regional buckets are ideal for applications that have regional data requirements, such as analytics, backups, and content distribution within a specific geographic area.
   <br>
  ➟ Nearline<br>
   ・for storing infrequently accessed data that may need to be accessed within seconds or minutes. with a slightly higher access latency.
-This type of bucket is suitable for data that needs to be available for quick retrieval but is not accessed frequently, such as backup archives, disaster recovery data, and long-term storage.
+This type of bucket is suitable for data that needs to be available for quick retrieval but is not accessed frequently, such as backup archives, disaster recovery data, and long-term storage.<br>
+	  -- Parallel composite uploads: split the file into multiple parts and upload them simultaneously, enabling multiple TCP connections to transfer the data concurrently.
+This approach allows the bandwidth to be fully utilized, and the file can be uploaded much faster than with a single connection.
+	  -- command-line tool like gsutil supports parallel composite uploads
   <br>
 ➟ Coldline<br>
   ・designed for long-term archival storage of data that is rarely accessed. accessed no more than once per year, such as regulatory or compliance archives, historical records, and large-scale data archiving.